majorss-spc/Hate-Speech-Detection/README.md

 # Hate-Speech-Detection
-I have created a project on hate speech detection using machine learning and data anslysis
+I have created a project on hate speech detection using machine learning and data analysis